 The converts, who in turn coordinated the work of free wage-earners (called mercenaries), replied to their activity to the cellarer, a monk who treated the administration of the entire abbey on behalf of the abbot.

-The not far abbey of Santa Maria di Rivalta, near Tortona, was born as a subsidiary of that of Lucedio in the 1171.
+The not distant abbey of Santa Maria di Rivalta, near Tortona, was born as a subsidiary of that of Lucedio in the 1171.

-In the 1457, with short of Pope Callistus III, the monastery ceased to be of direct relevance to the Cistercian order, becoming Commenda, placed under the patronage of the Paleologi, Marquises of Monferrato (with right, appointment of the abbot and revenue collection).
+In 1457, with a brief by Pope Callisto III, the monastery ceased to be of direct relevance to the Cistercian order, becoming Commenda, placed under the patronage of the Paleologi, marquises of Monferrato (with right, of appointment of the abbot and collection of annuities ).

-Exhausted after that of the Aleramici also the dynasty of the Paleologi, the fiefdom passed to the Gonzaga took over from Casale in the regency of Monferrato; while I Savoy they had begun to advance their alleged rights on the monastery.
-Only in the 1707 they succeeded in completing their design.
+Exhausted, after that of the Aleramic ones also the dynasty of the Paleologists, the feud passed to the Gonzaga who took over from Casale in the Monferrato regency; while the Savoys had begun to advance their alleged rights over the monastery.
+Only in 1707 did they manage to complete their design.

-In the 1792 the Order of St. Maurice conferred the commendation at the Duke Victor Emmanuel I of Savoy, but after a few years the monastery fell into the Napoleonic decrees of suppression of religious orders.
-It was right Napoleon to cede the ownership of Lucedio a Camillo Borghese, in partial compensation for the art collections that had been requisitioned in Rome.
+In 1792 the Order of San Maurizio conferred the command on Duke Vittorio Emanuele I of Savoy, but after a few years the monastery fell into the Napoleonic decrees to suppress religious orders.
+It was precisely Napoleon who ceded Lucedio's property to Camillo Borghese, in partial compensation for the art collections that had been requisitioned to him in Rome.

-Fallen Napoleon, a dispute arose between Camillo Borghese and the Savoy on the possession of Lucedio.
-The properties were divided into lots and given to various characters (including the father of Camillo Benso, Count of Cavour).
-The lot with the abbey complex of Lucedio passed under the control of the Marchese Giovanni Gozzani of San Giorgio which in turn, in the 1861, ceded the estate to the Genoese duke Raffaele de Ferrari from Galliera, to which the Savoy gave the right to wear the title of Prince.
-The so-called was born Principality of Lucedio, name that still appears on the entrance portal of the estate.
+After Napoleon fell, a dispute broke out between Camillo Borghese and the Savoys on the possession of Lucedio.
+The properties were divided into lots and sold to various characters (including the father of Camillo Benso, count of Cavour).
+The lot with the abbey complex of Lucedio passed under the control of the Marquis Giovanni Gozzani of San Giorgio who in turn, in 1861, sold the estate to the Genoese duke Raffaele de Ferrari of Galliera, to whom the Savoys conferred the right to boast the title of Principe.
+Thus was born the so-called Principality of Lucedio, a name that still appears on the entrance portal of the estate.
 Currently it belongs to the Cavalli d'Olivola family.